Little Italy (2018 film): Reception

-The movie was widely mocked as one of the worst movies of the year.
+The movie was considered one of the worst movies of the year.
 It was the pick for episode 206 of the podcast How Did This Get Made?, which discusses unusually terrible films.
-When trailers were released confirming it was an actual movie, the film was widely mocked on social media and failed to get a wide theatrical release, screening in just a handful of theatres and being made available On Demand while still in theatres.
+The trailers for the film were widely mocked on social media when released.
+The movie failed to get a wide theatrical release, screening in just a handful of theatres and being made available on demand while still in theatres.